 Q: I AM AN AMATEUR ASTRONOMER WITH A TELESCOPE, CAN I OBSERVE AT SKY'S THE LIMIT DURING THE WEEK?

-A: Yes, Sky's The Limit is always available to amateur astronomers who wish to use the campus as a dark sky site.
-Just be aware there is no running water on campus and the restrooms are locked unless a docent is present.
+A: Yes, Sky's The Limit campus is always available to amateur astronomers who wish to use the campus as a dark sky site.
+Just be aware there is no running water on campus and the restrooms and dome are locked unless a docent is present.
+Any group that is charging for participation must make arrangements in advance with Sky's The Limit.

 Q: WHY DO WE HAVE TO USE RED LIGHTS?